mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 console.log(sortedLetters); // Logs ['a', 'b', 'c', 'd']
 ```

-Without a callback function, `sort` uses a default sorting algorithm.
+Without a callback function, `sort()` uses a default sorting algorithm that simply sorts the array items in ascending order.
 In the examples above, everything works the way we would expect, but there are some surprising peculiarities of the default sorting algorithm.
 Consider the following example:

 ```js
 const numbers = [1, 7, 3, 10];